-Properties are attributes, such as name or location that may be associated with nodes or edges.
+In a labeled property graph, properties are key-value pairs which are associated with nodes or edges.
+Properties include a key such as name or location, and a value.
 Property values can be in the form of numbers, text, geospatial coordinates, date or time.
-Multiple values can be entered for a single property of a node or edge.
+Multiple values can be entered for a property of a node or edge.

 Graph Data Modeling

-For graph data, the pattern (or schema, or data model) is both flexible and extensible.
+For graph data, the schema, or data model is both flexible and extensible.
 New categories, relationships, and properties can be added, and old ones re-defined in response to new data sources and new inquiries that arise as investigation and analysis goes forward.

 Since data exploration and analysis is highly iterative, this is a powerful advantage.
 You can quickly re-cast data to look at existing data from different perspectives, and you can easily incorporate new data sources as you need them.
 GraphXR’s transform functions let you map properties to new nodes and relationships, and reduce data complexity by aggregating or merging data in various ways.